Verrucae and Warts are one of life’s frustrations; they can oft be stubborn and non-responsive to treatment.

 Unfortunately, no single treatment is entirely effective in all patients.

 Verrucae and warts can be unpredictable.
-They may fail to resolve with treatment, or they can recur.
+They may fail to resolve with treatment, and they can recur.

 Factors that influence the response of verruca and warts to treatment: